ZeinaAbdelshafy/MetaPrompt-Architect/README.md

 # 🚀 Usage

-1. Run the Streamlit application in headless mode: streamlit run app.py --server.port 8501 --server.headless true
-2. In a separate terminal, start the ngrok tunnel to expose the local server: ngrok http 8501
-3. Open the generated ngrok URL in your web browser.
+1. Open the generated ngrok URL in your web browser.
-4. Enter a vague request into the input field.
-If the system identifies missing context, it will prompt you with specific questions.
+2. Enter a vague request into the input field, and press analyze.
+3. If the system identifies missing context, it will prompt you with specific questions.
 Answer them to generate the final optimized prompt.

 ---